-Tax authorities also resort to taxing consumption in order to raise revenues.
+- Tax authorities also resort to taxing consumption in order to raise revenues.
 In contrast to capital and labour, governments can put significantly larger taxes on consumption.
 With an excise tax for instance, authorities can set tax rates larger than unity, though they do not have a marginal effect on the household consumption optimisation programme.
-Nevertheless, the tax wedge effect still distorts consumption at the steady-state, and peak rates can be computed for the baseline and its two extensions.
+Nevertheless, the tax wedge effect still distorts consumption at the steady-state, and peak rates can be computed for the baseline and its two outencients. - 30 the baseline and its two extensions.